Pendo720/N.J-Matata/index.md

 This page is a minimal portfolio showcasing a selected number projects carried out by the author in his free-time.
-Following projects were selected to illustrate the author's capabilities in the use of the respective programming languages and techniques.
+Following projects were selected to illustrate the author's capabilities in the use of the respective programming languages and problem-solving techniques.

 This page is a work in progress and will be continuously updated to reflect authors activities.

 ### Project 1: Track-Sys (Java/Kotlin/Typescript)
 #### _Overview_
 Track-Sys is a complete system for tracking events.
-These can be anything where human activity is involve and some traceability is required for managerial operations.
+These can be anything where human activity is involve and some traceability is required for management purposes.
 The project consists of the following components:
  - [a microservice for managing the associate data streams in the activity](https://github.com/Pendo720/TrackerMS)
  - [a web portal showing registered events in real-time](https://github.com/Pendo720/Track-Sys-Dashboard)
  - [a mobile app for capturing event data](https://github.com/Pendo720/M-Front)

-The following screenshots show the front-ends during operation
+The following screenshots show the front-ends during possible operational scenarios.

 **Web portal screenshot**